NorbertSomogyi/ivt-lab/README.md

 This is a sample application for the [Integration and Verification Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.
 The application is simplified and deliberately contains bugs.

-This is a new line in the file, freshly added.
+This is a new line in the file, also changed it a little

 ## Getting started